The Perks of Being a Wallflower (film): Plot

-Charlie meets two seniors, Patrick and his stepsister Sam.
-After the homecoming dance, Sam and Patrick invite him to a party with their group of friends.
-He unknowingly eats a pot brownie, gets high, and makes speeches to the amusement of the party-goers.
-He also walks in on Patrick and Brad, the high school quarterback, kissing.
-Patrick tells Charlie that Brad is gay, so he agrees to keep it a secret.
-Charlie discloses to Sam that his best friend committed suicide the year before, making her realize that Charlie has no other friends, so she and Patrick bring Charlie into their group.
+After the homecoming dance, the two invite him to a party with their group of friends.
+There, Charlie walks in on Patrick and Brad, the high school quarterback, kissing.
+Patrick tells Charlie that Brad is closeted, so he agrees to keep it a secret.

+Charlie discloses to Sam that his best friend committed suicide the previous year, making her realize that he has no other friends, so she and Patrick bring him into their group.
 On their way home, the three hear an unknown song on the radio.
-Sam instructs Patrick to drive through a tunnel so she can stand up in the back of the pickup while the music blasts.
+Sam instructs Patrick to drive through the Fort Pitt Tunnel so she can stand up in the back of the pickup while the music blasts.

 Sam needs to improve her SAT scores to have a better chance of being accepted into Penn State University, so Charlie offers to tutor her.
-This improves her scores, and at Christmas, she gives him a vintage typewriter.
+This improves her scores, and at Christmas, she gives him a vintage typewriter as a thank you.
 They discuss relationships, and Charlie reveals he has never been kissed.

 Sam reveals that her first kiss was at age 11 by her father's boss.
-Charlie reveals that his Aunt Helen was sexually assaulted as a child, but she learned to deal with it and move on.
-Samantha tells Charlie she wants his first kiss to be with someone who loves him, and they kiss.
+Charlie shares that his Aunt Helen was sexually assaulted as a child, but she learned to deal with it and move on.
+Sam tells Charlie she wants his first kiss to be with someone who loves him, despite her crush on Craig, so they kiss.

 At a New Year's Eve party, Charlie trips on LSD.
 He cannot control his flashbacks of Aunt Helen, who died in a car crash on her way to buy him his 7th birthday gift.
 He ends up in the hospital after passing out in the snow.

-At a regular The Rocky Horror Picture Show performance, Sam asks Charlie to fill in for her boyfriend, Craig.
+At a regular The Rocky Horror Picture Show performance, Sam asks Charlie to fill in for Craig, who she is now dating.
 Their friend Mary Elizabeth is impressed and asks him to the Sadie Hawkins dance, and they enter an unsatisfactory relationship.
 At a party, when Charlie is dared to kiss the prettiest girl in the room, he chooses Sam, upsetting both Sam and Mary Elizabeth.

-Patrick tells Charlie to stay away from the group for a while and Charlie sinks into depression.
-Brad shows up to school with bruises on his face after his father catches him and Patrick together.
-Brad says he was jumped and beaten up.
-When his friends start bullying Patrick during lunch, he does not stand up for him and calls him a "faggot."
-In anger, Patrick punches him, causing him to retaliate.
-Brad's friends beat Patrick and prevent Sam from intervening when Charlie does, before blacking out.
+Patrick tells Charlie to stay away from the group for a while, so he sinks into depression.
+Brad shows up to school with bruises on his face after his father caught him and Patrick together, but he claims he was jumped and beaten up.
+When Brad's friends bully Patrick during lunch, Brad does not stand up for him and calls him a "faggot".

+Patrick angrily punches Brad, who retaliates.
+Brad's friends beat Patrick and prevent Sam from intervening.
+When Charlie does, he blacks out.
 Upon recovering, he finds that he has incapacitated Brad's friends.
-Sam and Patrick thank Charlie, and the three become friends again.
+Brad thanks Charlie in private, while Sam and Patrick forgive Charlie, and the three become friends again.